-The Maison Boghossian first sees the light of day in 1868 in Mardin, a city situated in south-eastern Turkey.
-Today a Unesco World Heritage site, Mardin was once an important Armenian township on the Silk Road.
+Based in Geneva, the Maison Boghossian was established in 1868 in Mardin.
+Today a Unesco World Heritage site, Mardin was once an important township for Armenians on the Silk Road.

 Ovannes Boghossian began his career in the midst of Mardin's flourishing commercial and cultural scene by making jewelry for the local community and visiting merchants.
 Ovannes handed down this tradition to his grandson, Ohannes.
 Like his father and grandfather before him, Ohannes journeyed far and wide, on horseback or on boat to Aleppo, Beirut and Cairo, on a ceaseless quest to purchase pearls and diamonds, and to trade with other jewelers and merchants.

 Robert Boghossian, Ohannes' eldest son, made his first trip to China as early as 1950.
 He was able to negotiate and secure an excellent source of fine pearls, which enabled Boghossian to become the leading supplier of natural pearls to the Middle East.